LocNguyenTKP/Air_Quality_Prediction_using_LSTM_and_Facebook_Prophet_tool/README.md

 The results of the predictions and forecasts are plotted to visualize the model's performance over time, comparing predicted values with actual data.
 ![image](https://github.com/LocNguyenTKP/Air_Quality_Prediction_using_LSTM_and_Facebook-s_Prophet_tool/assets/66542803/369feafd-13d8-4421-8e16-e2b00658e0c6)

+## Contributing
+Contributions to this project are welcome.
+Please fork the repository and submit a pull request with your suggested changes.

+## Contact
+For any queries or further collaboration, feel free to contact Loc Nguyen nguyenloctkp@gmail.com.